 - You must not have been bankrupt in the last five years

-- Owe at least £1500 in unsecured debt
+- Owe at least £3,000 in unsecured debt

 - To receive the certificate you must use an insolvency practitioner (IP) or someone who works for the IP and has been given authority to act on his behalf.
-You can also visit your local CAB or an approved money advisor who can complete the Certificate of Sequestration on your behalf.
+You can also visit your local CAB or an approved money advisor who can complete the Certificate of Sequestration on your behalf

 - Only the person in debt can be granted the certificate – creditors cannot apply for this

 - On the day the certificate is granted the person in debt then has 30 days to apply for their bankruptcy.
 All applications made after the 30 days will be rejected and they will lose their £200 fee.
-The process would then need to start over and a further £200 would be charged.
+The process would then need to start over and a further £200 would be charged

-- Also required would be tenancy agreements and HP agreements if they have any.
+- Also required would be tenancy agreements and HP agreements if they have any

-You can get a copy of the Accountant in Bankruptcy Certificate for Sequestration from Debt Support Trust and it must be completed by an IP, approved money adviser, CAB or local authority money adviser.
+You can get a copy of the Accountant in Bankruptcy Certificate of Sequestration from Debt Support Trust and it must be completed by an IP, approved money adviser, CAB or local authority money adviser.

 Our friendly and trained money advisers can explain whether a certificate of sequestration could be right for you.